-Manufactured building (MB) is defined in Florida law (section 553.36, Florida Statutes) as "a closed structure, building assembly, or system of subassemblies, which may include structural, electrical, plumbing, heating, ventilating, or other service systems manufactured in manufacturing facilities for installation or erection as a finished building or as part of a finished building, which shall include, but not be limited to, residential, commercial, institutional, storage, and industrial structures.
+Manufactured building (MB) is defined in Florida Statute 553.36 as a closed structure, building assembly, or system of subassemblies, which may include structural, electrical, plumbing, heating, ventilating, or other service systems manufactured...for installation or erection as a finished building or as part of a finished building, which shall include, but not be limited to, residential, commercial, institutional, storage, and industrial structures.
 The term includes buildings not intended for human habitation such as lawn storage buildings and storage sheds manufactured and assembled offsite by a manufacturer certified in conformance with this part.
-This part does not apply to mobile homes."
-(Emphasis added.)
+This part does not apply to mobile homes. (italics added for emphasis)

 Mobile home means any residential unit constructed to standards promulgated by the U.S. Department of Housing and Urban Development (HUD).
-If there is a HUD sticker installed or you have a title, then you have a mobile home and should call the Department of Highway Safety & Motor Vehicles Consumer Complaints if you have a question or complaint regarding mobile home installers at 850-617-3004.
+If there is a HUD sticker installed or you have a title, then you have a mobile home and should call the Department of Highway Safety & Motor Vehicles Consumer Complaints if you have a complaint regarding mobile home installers at 850-617-3004.
 For HUD Code questions, call Mr. Chuck Smith at 850-617-2808.

 The term "manufactured housing" describes both modular and mobile homes, since both are manufactured in a plant and trucked to the site.
 It is often difficult to distinguish between the two types of manufactured homes, a.k.a. modular homes and mobile homes.
-The surest and quickest way to know is to refer to the unit's insignia, which represents the code/standard to which it was built.
+The surest and quickest way to do so is to refer to the unit's insignia, which represents the code/standard to which it was built.

-A modular home, built to the Florida Building Code (FBC), often referred to as a "DCA Home," will have a Department of Community Affairs (DCA) insignia on the inside cover of the electrical panel (circuit breaker box) containing: the words "Department of Community Affairs", the State of Florida Seal, Occupancy, and a MB number.
-The manufacturer is required to affix a data plate containing: manufacturer's name, date of manufacture, serial number, occupancy, construction type, wind velocity, floor load, and more.
-To view insignias and electronically transmitted plans on the web, go to www.floridabuilding.org and click on "Manufactured Buildings."
+A modular home, built to the Florida Building Code; often referred to as a "DCA Home," will have a Department of Community Affairs (DCA) insignia on the inside cover of the electrical panel (circuit breaker box) containing: the words "Department of Community Affairs", the State of Florida Seal, Occupancy, and a MB number.
+The manufacturer shall affix a data plate containing: manufacturer's name, date of manufacture, serial number, occupancy, construction type, wind velocity, floor load, etc. To view insignias and electronically transmitted plans on the web, go to www.floridabuilding.org and click on the "Manufactured Buildings" button.